Colombia Country Commercial Guide

 Foreign investors have full access to local credit.
 While the Colombian Government still directs credit to some areas (notably agriculture), credit is mostly allocated by the private financial market.
 Loans of foreign origin or foreign financing of imports are permitted.

-DDFC: Development Finance Corporation is a U.S. government agency that supports, finances, and insures projects that have a positive effect on U.S. employment, are financially sound and promise benefits to the social and economic development of the host country.
-OPIC assistance is available for new investments, privatization, and for expansion and modernization of existing plants sponsored by U.S. investors.
+DFC: Development Finance Corporation is a U.S. government agency that supports, finances, and insures projects that have a positive effect on U.S. employment, are financially sound and promise benefits to the social and economic development of the host country.
+DFC assistance is available for new investments, privatization, and for expansion and modernization of existing plants sponsored by U.S. investors.

-Additional multilateral agencies such as the International Finance Corporation (IFC), the Andean Development Corporation (CAF), the Export Import Bank of Japan, and USAID (as well as the development agencies from Japan and Canada) are actively providing financing for projects in Latin America and the Caribbean.
+Additional multilateral agencies such as the International Finance Corporation (IFC), the Andean Development Corporation (CAF), the Export Import Bank of Japan, and the development agencies from Japan and Canada are actively providing financing for projects in Latin America and the Caribbean.

-The Andean Development Corporation (Corporacion Andina de Fomento) is the only organization to provide major direct financing for green field projects in Colombia.
-The CAF has provided direct financing to the private sector for the development of green field projects in various infrastructure sectors.
+The Andean Development Corporation (Corporacion Andina de Fomento) and the Non-Conventional Energy Fund and Efficient Energy Management (FENOGE) are the only organizations to provide major direct financing for greenfield projects in Colombia.
+They have provided direct financing to the private sector for the development of greenfield projects in various infrastructure sectors.

 Multilateral Development Banks